pluralsight/guides/draft/ruby-ruby-on-rails/react-vs-angular-2-integration-with-rails/article.md

-In this tutorial, the React and Angular 2 way of setting up an application and streaming data back and forth will be reviewed and the differences will be analyzed.
+ One of the most recent debates in the web development world has been the choice of constructing the view layer of modern applications.
+In this guide, we will go through [React](https://facebook.github.io/react/) and [Angular 2](https://angular.io/) integration Ruby on Rails.
+The two approaches will be analyzed in terms of ease of integration and ease of use with the Rails.

 ### Setting up a sample Rails application
  Because the focus on the tutorial is on getting React or Angular integrated into a Rails application, the Rails application itself will be as simple as possible - it will contain one action which will return arbitrary JSON that is going to be rendered on the page using React or Angular.
 Open up your terminal or command prompt and type: